-Kaizen Method and Philosophy - Why is constant improvement the winning strategy
+Kaizen - Constant improvement as the winning strategy

 ‘Kaizen’ is the Japanese word for “good change” (Kai = change, Zen = good), and describes the continuous improvement of all corporate functions, at all levels of the hierarchy.